-Bearing in mind these broad regional and economic contexts, this study aims to estimate vulnerability to poverty using a three-level linear random coefficient model applied to a Philippine household-level panel dataset covering three waves (2003, 2006 and 2009).
+Bearing in mind these broad regional and economic contexts, this study aims to estimate vulnerability to poverty using a three-level linear random coefficient (RC) model applied to a Philippine household-level panel dataset covering three waves (2003, 2006 and 2009).
 We draw upon the growing literature of quantitative studies of vulnerability as an ex ante measure of poverty (Pritchett et al., 2000; Chaudhuri et al., 2002; Zhang and Wan, 2006).
 Specifically, we will address the following three research questions: (1) Who are vulnerable to poverty in the Philippines?; (2) Which has a greater share in explaining the vulnerability to poverty, idiosyncratic shocks and covariate shocks?; and, (3) What are the main characteristics of vulnerable households?

-To our knowledge, this is the first study to estimate the vulnerability to poverty using a three-level longitudinal model, or random coefficient (RC) model to capture the effects of factors in different levels (i.e., time, household, and province).
-Heterogeneity bias in the RC model is corrected by using Bell and Jones's (2015) 'within-between' formulation to explicitly model both time-series (or 'within') variations in means of household- and province-level variables and cross-sectional (or 'between') variations across different households and provinces.
-While Bell and Jones argue that this method overcomes the limitation of the RC model (e.g., the possible correlation between covariates and residuals) and is preferable to the fixed-effects (FE) model, both RC and FE models are estimated in this study.
+To our knowledge, this is the first study to estimate the vulnerability to poverty using a three-level longitudinal model, or RC model to capture the effects of factors in different levels (i.e., time, household, and province).
+Heterogeneity bias in the RC model is corrected by using Bell and Jones's (2015) 'within-between' formulation to explicitly model both timeseries (or 'within') variations in means of household-and province-level variables and crosssectional (or 'between') variations across different households and provinces.
+While Bell and Jones argue that this method overcomes the limitation of the RC model and is preferable to the fixed-effects (FE) model, both RC and FE models are estimated in this study.
+More specifically, we have applied the FE model to first differenced income to derive the predicted income in 2012 to examine how a household is below or above the poverty threshold.
 In all cases, the attrition bias was corrected by the method of Fitzgerald et al. (1998).